SAP-samples/btp-cf-multitenant-extension/adminui/readme.md

-# Admin UI
+# Understand the Admin User Interface

-This UI is used by the admin to set the Company name for which this applicaiton is subscribed to , set Company Specific logo and Create Mentor Master data.
+The Admin User Interface is used by the administrator to set the company name, logo and mentor master data of the company that is subscribed to the applicaiton.

-## Accessign The Admin UI
-You can access the application from Subscriber subaccount then append `\adminui\` to the end of the URL to access the admin UI.
+You can access the application from the subscriber subaccount, and then append `\adminui\` to the end of the URL to access the Admin User Interface.
-Here's the UI preview.
+Here's a preview of the Admin User Interface and how you can use it:

 ![Image](../documentation/images/AdminUI.png)

-## How to use the Admin UI
-In the above screenshot you can see numbers.
-Here's each number and the action corresponding to it:
-1. Choose the logo from your local system
+1. Choose the logo from your local file system.
-2. Upload the logo to database
+2. Upload the logo to the database.
-3. Set the Company name as title
+3. Set the company name.
-4. To create new mentor master data, click on the `+` button
+4. To create new mentor master data, choose `+`.

 ## Credits